Conservation of energy: History

 Émilie du Châtelet (1706–1749) proposed and tested the hypothesis of the conservation of total energy, as distinct from momentum.
 Inspired by the theories of Gottfried Leibniz, she repeated and publicized an experiment originally devised by Willem 's Gravesande in 1722 in which balls were dropped from different heights into a sheet of soft clay.
 Each ball's kinetic energy—as indicated by the quantity of material displaced—was shown to be proportional to the square of the velocity.
 The deformation of the clay was found to be directly proportional to the height from which the balls were dropped, equal to the initial potential energy.
-Earlier workers, including Newton and Voltaire, had all believed that "energy" (so far as they understood the concept at all) was not distinct from momentum and therefore proportional to velocity.
+Some earlier workers, including Newton and Voltaire, had believed that "energy" was not distinct from momentum and therefore proportional to velocity.
 According to this understanding, the deformation of the clay should have been proportional to the square root of the height from which the balls were dropped.
 In classical physics, the correct formula is $E_k = \frac12 mv^2$, where $E_k$ is the kinetic energy of an object, $m$ its mass and $v$ its speed.
 On this basis, du Châtelet proposed that energy must always have the same dimensions in any form, which is necessary to be able to consider it in different forms (kinetic, potential, heat, ...).

 Engineers such as John Smeaton, Peter Ewart, Carl Holtzmann, Gustave-Adolphe Hirn, and Marc Seguin recognized that conservation of momentum alone was not adequate for practical calculation and made use of Leibniz's principle.
 The principle was also championed by some chemists such as William Hyde Wollaston.
 Academics such as John Playfair were quick to point out that kinetic energy is clearly not conserved.
 This is obvious to a modern analysis based on the second law of thermodynamics, but in the 18th and 19th centuries, the fate of the lost energy was still unknown.

 Gradually it came to be suspected that the heat inevitably generated by motion under friction was another form of vis viva.
 In 1783, Antoine Lavoisier and Pierre-Simon Laplace reviewed the two competing theories of vis viva and caloric theory.
 Count Rumford's 1798 observations of heat generation during the boring of cannons added more weight to the view that mechanical motion could be converted into heat and (that it was important) that the conversion was quantitative and could be predicted (allowing for a universal conversion constant between kinetic energy and heat).
 Vis viva then started to be known as energy, after the term was first used in that sense by Thomas Young in 1807.